Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	The most interesting thing here is function ``mshadow::expr::slice`` which produce a references slice from original tensor and you can use it as separate tensor object in expressions.
 I didn't make function ``generate_polinomial``  return a ``TensorContainer`` object, because there is a missing of explicit ``Tensor`` object initialization in its copy constructor which leads to compiler warnings.

 4. **Generating new data for testing model predictions** Generating new data is very straight forward, I generate contiguous values from min value to max value of original ``X``, with constant step which is defined by total number of values.
-The new data are also standardized and scaled, and new
+The new data are also standardized and scaled, and additional polynomial components are generated.
 	``` cpp
 	  size_t n = 2000;
 	  auto minmax_x = std::minmax_element(raw_data_x.begin(), raw_data_x.end());